 - 4.1.
 NHS Vale of York Clinical Commissioning Group recognise they are not responsible for Community Pharmacy contracts but it is NHS Vale of York Clinical Commissioning Group policy that GP Practices are permitted to refuse to accept managed repeat requests from Community Pharmacies who do not adhere to the protocol. - 4.2.
 As part of the NHS Vale of York Clinical Commissioning Group's 2016/17 strategic prescribing plan to reduce item growth NHS Vale of York Clinical Commissioning Group GP practices are requested, from immediate effect from date of implementation, to only accept orders for medication on patient's behalf if the following process is adhered to: - The Community Pharmacy (any qualified member of the Community Pharmacy team) must have a discussion with those patients (or appropriate suitable representative) on repeat medication on a 6-monthly basis to discuss the overall issues regarding over-ordering, waste medication etc. NHS Vale of York Clinical Commissioning Group will provide some educational materials for the Community Pharmacy to discuss with the patient (or appropriate suitable representative).
 The Community Pharmacy must document on the Patient Medication Record (PMR) that this discussion has occurred.
 Pharmacies are expected to offer this education to patients as best practice.
-The General Pharmaceutical Council Standards of Conduct, Ethics and Performance, General Pharmaceutical Council Standards for Registered Pharmacies, the NHS 'Pharmacy Contract' Essential Services and NICE Guidance - 'Medicines optimisation the safe and effective use of medicines to enable the best possible outcomes' all refer to Pharmacists supporting patients to take their medication appropriately and safely.
+The General Pharmaceutical Council Standards of Conduct.
+Ethics and Performance, General Pharmaceutical Council Standards for Registered Pharmacies, the NHS 'Pharmacy Contract' Essential Services and NICE Guidance - 'Medicines optimisation the safe and effective use of medicines to enable the best possible outcomes' all refer to Pharmacists supporting patients to take their medication appropriately and safely.
 Evidence of this discussion may be required if a Community Pharmacy is suspected of breaching the protocol.
-Patients should be asked by the Community Pharmacy to consent to an authorised person being allowed to complete spot checks on the implementation of the protocol. 'appropriate suitable alternative' e.g. family member/carer etc. a member of the Community Pharmacy team is not deemed as an appropriate suitable - The Community Pharmacy must submit requests on the most up-to-date right hand side (RHS) of prescription or a suitable alternative.
+Patients should be asked by the Community Pharmacy to consent to an authorised person being allowed to complete spot checks on the implementation of the protocol. - 'appropriate suitable alternative' e.g. family member/carer etc. a member of the Community Pharmacy team is not deemed as an appropriate suitable representative. - The Community Pharmacy must submit requests on the most up-to-date right hand side (RHS) of prescription or a suitable alternative.
 If an alternative is used then this must be approved by the GP Practice. - If pharmacies order via Electronic Prescribing Systems (EPS) they must still keep a record in the Community Pharmacy of items required by a patient (or appropriate suitable representative).
-The record should be kept until the next set of repeat medication is ordered. - All requests should be made within 14 days of the patient requiring next supply of medication, i.e. the medication required must be defined 14 days prior to the patient requiring their next supply of medication/running out of representative.
+The record should be kept until the next set of repeat medication is ordered. - All requests should be made within 14 days of the patient requiring next supply of medication, i.e. the medication required must be defined 14 days prior to the patient requiring their next supply of medication/running out of their current supply of medication.
+Requests must not be completed when the patient collects the current supply of medication for the following supply.
+The date of request by the patient and the date of submission of the request to the GP Practice are expected to be either the same or within 1 working day of each other.